-Tit le: Spraying insulati on to cr reate warm roofs in the workplace Lea Learning outcomes Assess sment criteria The The learner will be able to: The lea arner can: 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials and components, tools and equipment. the methods of work to spray insulation to create warm roofs.
-4.2 Check the suitability, compatibility and characteristics of the materials, components and finishes, determine if they are moisture open or moisture closed and their impact on the building.
+Tit le: Spraying insulati on to cre eate warm roofs in the workplace Lea Learning outcomes Assessment criteria The learner will be a ble to: The lea rner can: 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials and components, tools and equipment. the methods of insulation to coofs. of work to spray reate warm 4.2 Check the suitability, compatibility and characteristics of the materials, components and finishes, determine if they are moisture open or moisture closed and their impact on the building.
 4.3 Record and report issues or defects.
 4.4 Describe why the characteristics, compatibility, quality, uses, sustainability, limitations and defects associated with the resources are important and how defects should be rectified.
-4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: • insulation fixings and ancillary items access boards fire rated caps cable protection all work tools installation equipment 4.6 Describe how to confirm that the resources and materials conform to the specification.
+4.5 Describe how the resources should be used and how problems associated with the resources are reported in relation to: • insulation fixings and ancillary items • access boards • fire rated caps cable protection • all work tools installation equipment 4.6 Describe how to confirm that the resources and materials conform to the specification.
 4.7 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.8 Describe how to identify the hazards associated with the resources and methods of work and how they are overcome.
 4.9 Describe how to calculate the quantity of materials required and used to ensure adequacy of fill as per the system designer specification and wastage associated with the method and procedure to spray insulation to create warm roofs.

-Tit le: Spraying insulation to create warm roofs in the workplace Learning outcomes Assessment criteria The The learner will be able to: The lea arner can: 5 Minimise the risk of damage to the work and surrounding area when spraying insulation to create warm roofs.
-5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. to create warr n roors.
+Title: Spraying insulation to create warm roofs in the workplace eate warm roofs in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 5 Minimise the risk of damage to the work and surrounding area when spraying insulation 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. to create warr n roots.
 5.2 Maintain a safe, clear and tidy work area.
 5.3 Explain why it is important to maintain a safe, clear and tidy work area.
 5.4 Dispose of waste in accordance with current legislation.
 5.5 Describe how to protect work and its surrounding area from damage by general workplace activities, other occupations and adverse weather conditions and how to minimise damage to existing building fabric.
 5.6 Explain the importance of protecting the work and its surrounding area against the risk of damage.
-5.7 Explain why and how the disposal of waste must be carried out safely in accordance with the following: • current legislation environmental responsibilities organisational procedures manufacturers' information • data sheets • statutory regulations official guidance 6 • work within the when spraying reate warm 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.
-TOOIS.
+5.7 Explain why and how the disposal of waste must be carried out safely in accordance with the following: current legislation environmental responsibilities organisational procedures manufacturers' information • data sheets statutory regulations official guidance 6 • work within the when spraying reate warm 6.1 Demonstrate completion of your work within the estimated, allocated time and performance requirements of the system design, method statement and the required standard.
+10013.
 6.2 Describe the purpose of the work programme, including the estimated and allocated time and explain why deadlines should be kept in relation to: • types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme